elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The innerHTML property allows us to get the HTML inside the element as a string.
+  <div><strong>Interview Response:</strong> The innerHTML property allows us to insert data/HTML inside an element as a string.
 We can also modify it.
 So, it is one of the most powerful ways to change the page dynamically.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />